Egg Roll Recipe – How to Make Egg Rolls (VIDEO)

 - 1 tsp sesame oil

-Peel back 1 egg roll wrapper and place it in a triangle shape on a clean work surface.
+- Peel back 1 egg roll wrapper and place it in a diamond shape on a clean work surface.
 Keep remaining egg roll wrappers covered with a damp paper towel to keep them from drying out.
 Add 1/4 cup of filling onto the bottom third of the wrapper.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen